danwing/cidfi/draft-wing-cidfi.md

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}

-The SVCB response from the previous step in {{discovery}} will contain one or more CIDFI-aware network elements.
+The SVCB response from the previous step in {{discovery}} will contain one or more CNE.

-The client authorizes each of the CIDFI-aware network elements using its local policy.
+The client authorizes each of the CNE using its local policy.
 This policy is implementation specific.
 An example implementation might have the user authorize their ISP's CIDFI server (e.g., allow cidfi.example.net if the user's ISP is configured as example.net).

-After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements and performs PKIX validation of their certificates.
+After authorizing that subset of CNE, the client makes a new HTTPS connection to each of those CNE and performs PKIX validation of their certificates.
 The client MAY have to authenticate itself to the CIDFI network element.